-In the supply chain industry, detention is typically defined as the time a driver spends waiting at a pickup or delivery facility, rather than getting loaded or unloaded and back on the road.
-It can also refer to the fees carriers impose upon shippers for unreasonably long wait times, usually exceeding two hours spent sitting at the facility.
+In the supply chain industry, detention is typically defined as the time a truck driver spends waiting at a pickup or delivery facility, rather than getting loaded or unloaded and back on the road.
+It can also refer to the charges or detention fees carriers impose upon shippers for unreasonably long wait times, usually exceeding two hours spent sitting at the facility.

-Detention is detrimental to all parties involved.
-For carriers, it reduces the number of driveable hours the driver can bill for in a given day, and it diminishes revenue potential within the carrier’s operation.
-For shippers, it impacts on-time delivery rates, slows down dock and warehouse operations, increases the risk of empty shelves and manufacturing delays at the consignee, and frequently gives rise to extra fees the shipper needs to pay the carrier for wasted time.
+Detention time is detrimental to all parties involved.
+For carriers, it reduces the number of drivable hours the driver can bill for in a given day, and it diminishes revenue potential within the carrier’s operation.
+For shippers, detention impacts logistics such as on-time delivery rates, slows down dock and warehouse operations, increases the risk of empty shelves and manufacturing delays at the consignee, and frequently gives rise to extra fees the shipper needs to pay the carrier for wasted time.

-Reducing detention is one of the best ways to drive waste out of the supply chain and improve profitability for all stakeholders.
+Reducing detention time and fees is one of the best ways to drive waste out of the supply chain and improve profitability for all stakeholders.
 However, especially for larger supply chains with lots of moving parts, doing so is often much easier said than done.

-Long detention times are typically the product of many different variables interacting simultaneously throughout the supply chain.
+Long detention times in trucking are typically the product of many different variables interacting simultaneously throughout the supply chain.
 In other words, one small delay after another can cause a snowball effect of major delays further down the chain.
-To reduce the detention times, then, facilities must address the underlying causes of the delays directly.
+To reduce the detention times, facilities must address the underlying logistical causes of the delays directly.

-Reducing the factors that contribute to detention is a lot easier said than done.
-Especially since different operations will have different pain points, the ability to see into areas of inefficiency is critical to making a meaningful impact on high detention times.
+Reducing the factors that contribute to detention time is a lot easier said than done.
+Especially since different operations will have different pain points.
+Real-Time detention performance data gives you the ability to see into areas of inefficiency and is critical to making a meaningful impact on high detention times.

-In fact, putting visibility into practice has already had a major impact on some of the world’s leading brands:
+In fact, putting visibility into practice has already had a major impact on improving the logistics of some of the world’s leading brands:

 “Our overall detention has probably been down at least 20% per month over the last eight months, which has been a very critical factor.
 Becoming a shipper of choice and reducing your dwell time is huge in this tight market.
 You want to be able to attract carriers, not to push them away.”